stefan-jansen/machine-learning-for-trading/README.md

 ### 07 Linear Models: From Risk Factors to Return Forecasts

-Linear models are applied to regression and classification problems with the goals of inference and prediction.
-Numerous asset pricing models developed by academia and industry are based on linear regression.
-Applications include identifying significant factors that drive asset returns, for example, as a basis for risk management, as predicting returns over various time horizons.
+Linear models are standard tools for inference and prediction in regression and classification contexts.
+Numerous widely used asset pricing models rely on linear regression.
+Regularized models like Ridge and Lasso regression often yield better predictions by limiting the risk of overfitting.
+Typical regression applications identify risk factors that drive asset returns to manage risks or predict returns.
 Classification problems, on the other hand, include directional price forecasts.

 [Chapter 07](07_linear_models) covers the following topics:

 - How linear regression works and which assumptions it makes
 - Training and diagnosing linear regression models